 We had a pleasant surprise as we descended from a high ridge steeply towards the bay side twin towns of Cee and Corcubión – the skies were crystal clear and we had a clear view all the way to Finisterre, all the way to the lighthouse that would mark the end of our journey and what the Romans one thought was the “end of the world.”
 And we also happened upon a little medieval festival and market in Corcubión that helped break up this super-long final hike.
 10 more miles of pleasant but hilly hiking and we hit the long crescent-shaped beach that takes you directly into Finisterre town.

 We eventually got to Finisterre and stayed at the same albergue we’ve been to twice before.
 After a break and a frigid swim in the bay, we made our third climb to the lighthouse where we, plenty of hikers, and a lot of other tourists enjoyed a magnificent sunset.
-David and I took the opportunity to quietly revel in what we had done, and the good fortune we have to have been able to make this amazing Camino journey three times in just six years.
+David and I took the opportunity to quietly revel in what we had done, and the good fortune we have to have been able to make this amazing Camino journey three times in just five years.
 It was a beautiful, peaceful, and very fun moment and a wonderful way to say goodbye to the Camino for a while.

 The next day we returned to Santiago, and that gave us the opportunity to relax, reflect, and contemplate our journey.

 Today was our final day walking!
 After 29 out of 30 days on the road it all came to an end today.
 It’ll take a while to process the entire experience but I’m feeling ready to be done.
 We’ll be spending one night in Fisterra and then one more in Santiago before going our seperate ways.

 We’ve gotten very lucky with the weather the three days and today was no different.
 An early fog cleared to breezy blue skies which allowed for some incredible views of the ocean and surrounding towns.